Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Methods

 is the upper bound for the cost of any $\pi \in \Pi $ with $P$ and $Q$. \end{theorem}

-As illustrated in Fig. \ref{fig:collision_hist} (c), this upper bound, represented by the black dashed line, shows a significant gap compared to the coupling cost of standard SJD ($C_{SJD}$).
+As illustrated in Fig. \ref{fig:collision_histc}, this upper bound, represented by the black dashed line, shows a significant gap compared to the coupling cost of standard SJD ($C_{SJD}$).
 Applying maximal coupling within SJD, elevates this low values to their upper bound (orange dots), thereby strongly promoting high context similarity and achieving a greater speedup.
-We also show the distribution of $C(\pi_{MC})$ in Fig. \ref{fig:collision_hist} (b).
-In Fig. \ref{fig:beta_comparison} (b), (c), we show the trajectories and statistics of the $\beta^t$, during iterations with MC-SJD.
+We also show the distribution of $C(\pi_{MC})$ in Fig. \ref{fig:collision_histb}.
+In Fig. \ref{fig:beta_comparisonb},\ref{fig:beta_comparisonc}, we show the trajectories and statistics of the $\beta^t$, during iterations with our SCD($\pi_{MC}$).
 As shown, most tokens now exhibit minimal fluctuation with a general upward trend, resulting in a much higher overall acceptance rate compared to standard SJD, leading to lower NFEs.